 for everyday life.
 Yet they hear well and can be responsive to many questions and instructions.
 They love to walk, but are quite awkward even when walking with mom or dad, so the walks are usually short.

-Big brother to the twins, Jared, remains steadfast in his work around Cincinnati as a Project Manager for Roofing Annex.
+Big brother to the twins, Jared, remains steadfast in his work around Cincinnati.
 He and we drive to meet each other at special family events, and he flies to share time with us at holidays in very special places!

 the Big Taxi is a 2006 Travel Supreme Select model 45DS24.
-It’s 45 feet long, requires clearance of at least 13′ 2″, and weighs 43,450 pounds loaded.
+It’s 45 feet long, requires clearance of at least 13 feet, and weighs 44,450 pounds loaded.
 There are four slideouts for extra room when parked for the night.

 The diesel engine is in the back, a Cummins ISM with 10.8 litres of displacement, 500 hp, and 1550 ft/lbs of torque; it holds 42 quarts of oil.
 The automatic transmission has 6 speeds.
 Cruising at 60 on the highway produces about 9 miles per gallon, town travel brings it down to a bit more than 6; the fuel tank holds 150 gallons.